 Impossible burger designed to look like real burger

-As I allude to above, the Impossible Burger is designed to look and taste just like a real burger.
+The Impossible Burger is designed to look and taste just like a real burger.
 This means the inventors were challenged to use plant matter to make a moist, “bloody” patty, with the same texture as real meat.
 To be fair, I must admit the Impossible Burger is reminiscent of a real burger, it has a texture and color that looks like ground beef.
 The aesthetic is impressive.
-The problem is that it uses truly gross ingredients to get there, ingredients that could be just as bad for some people’s health as eating a real burger every now and again.
+The problem is that it uses ingredients that could be just as bad for some people’s health as eating a real burger every now and again.

 In fact, there was some controversy as to whether the FDA would even approve the ingredient, called soy leghemoglobin, that makes the Impossible Burger “bleed.”
 Soy leghemoglobin releases a protein called heme which gives the burger it’s meat like traits.